M Multi-Map

 ๐ŸŒ Cloud Templates

-Provides read-only master templates (like pre-built website architecture).
-You can import these directly into your active workspace as recursive portals.
+Provides read-only master templates.
+You can import these directly into your active workspace.
 Click "Upload" to upload external JSON templates to your local library.

 ๐Ÿ“š Saved Constellations

 Your personal repository.
-You can Save your active session, Load previous sessions, or click "Export" to download your entire constellation library as a single JSON array for backup.
-You can also export/download individual maps.
+You can Save your active session, Load previous sessions, or click "Export" to download your entire constellation library as a single JSON array.

 Part II